-This document describes the structure and semantics of the conceptual schema definition language (CSDL) for the Entity Data Model (EDM).
-CSDL 3.0 is a language based on XML that can be used for defining EDM-based conceptual models.
+The conceptual schema definition file format provides the structure and semantics of the conceptual schema definition language (CSDL) for the Entity Data Model (EDM).
+CSDL is a language based on XML that can be used for defining EDM-based conceptual models.

 The EDM is an entity-relationship (ER) model.
 The ER model has existed for more than 30 years and differs from the more familiar relational model, because associations and entities are all first-class concepts.